Approved learning frameworks

 National approved learning frameworks

-Belonging, Being and Becoming: The Early Years Learning Framework for Australia (EYLF)
+Belonging, Being and Becoming: The Early Years Learning Framework for Australia (EYLF) V2.0 2022

-Approved learning framework under the NQF for young children from birth to five years of age.
+National approved learning framework under the NQF for young children from birth to 5 years of age.

-My Time, Our Place: Framework for School Age Care in Australia
+My Time, Our Place: Framework for School Age Care in Australia V2.0 2022

 Other state and territory frameworks